-What Thanksgiving menu would be complete without an amazing turkey recipe?!
+Many people think that the turkey is the main event at their holiday meal so what Thanksgiving menu would be complete without an amazing turkey recipe?!
 Brining your bird helps it stay extra moist and the applewood smoke makes the juiciest, most succulent smoked turkey ever!
 Plus, it frees up your oven to bake more sides and pies!

 Make-Ahead Tip: Make the brine the day before Thanksgiving and let the turkey soak overnight.
 Start prepping and smoking the turkey about 5-6 hours before you plan to eat.

 No smoker?
 No problem!
 This Bacon Roasted Thanksgiving Turkey recipe makes an incredibly flavorful, moist bird that is the perfect centerpiece for your holiday meal!
 The smoky bacon and spices are a wonderful change from the traditional butter & herb approach and will have everybody singing your praises come Thanksgiving Day!

 Make-Ahead Tip: You can prepare the bacon rub, stuff and truss the turkey a full day in advance so that all you have to do on Thanksgiving Day is let the turkey sit at room temperature for 1 hour, then place it in the oven.
 A typical 12-pound turkey will take around 3 hours to cook, then you will let it rest for 30-45 minutes before carving.